 Omics technology has revolutionized molecular approaches towards understanding (human) disease.
 Unfortunately, data stemming from various omics platforms, such as genomics, transcriptomics and proteomics, tend to be analyzed separately.
 To fully harness the power of these big data, a simultaneous analysis is required.
 This two-day event aims to bring up and discuss the latest methodology for doing so.

 The symposium on state-of-the-art methods for integrated multi-omics analysis will take place on November the 24th 2017 at the AMC, room Costerzaal G0-209.
 As keynote speaker, we will have Jack Kuipers from the Computational Biology group at ETH-Zurich.
 It will be preceded by a workshop on November the 23rd on front-line methods to explore multi-omics data, which will have keynote speaker Joaquin Vanschoren from the Eindhoven University of Technology, and will take place in the same room, Costerzaal G0-209.
-The description and preliminary program for each day is:
+The description and detailed program for each day can be found below.

 Workshop (23rd November)

 For researchers interested in learning front-line methods to explore multi-omics data.
-This will involve two sessions:
+The full program is:

 Symposium (24th November)

 Here we will have talks and discussions on various approaches to quantitative multi-omics data analysis, from a wide variety of viewpoints.
 During the lunch break we will have a poster session, where researchers are encouraged to display their work.
-The program will include the following speakers:
+The full program is:

-- Koos Zwinderman (AMC), on sparse canonical correlation analysis and sparse redundancy analysis, and their application on various multi-omics data cohorts
+13:30 Sparse canonical correlation analysis and sparse redundancy analysis, and their application on various multi-omics data cohorts (Koos Zwinderman, AMC)

-- Michel Nivard (VU): Integration of brain-omics data and psychiatric trait genome-wide association studies: Tissue matters, summary data often beats raw data, sufficient statistics are king
+14:30 Integration of brain-omics data and psychiatric trait genome-wide association studies: Tissue matters, summary data often beats raw data, sufficient statistics are king (Michel Nivard, VU)

 Information about how to get to the AMC can be found here, and directions to the Costerzaal can be found here.